rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 You can also find various common types in the `tcx` itself by accessing `tcx.types.bool`, `tcx.types.char`, etc (see `CommonTypes` for more).

-### Beyond types: Other kinds of arena-allocated data structures
+### Beyond types: other kinds of arena-allocated data structures

 In addition to types, there are a number of other arena-allocated data structures that you can allocate, and which are found in this